Key Points

 • 31 minor interactions

-The way Ativan interacts with other medications that affect our stands out.
-The risk of adverse reactions goes up when it’s combined with sedatives, hypnotics, or antiepileptics central nervous system[15].
+The risk of adverse reactions goes up when it’s combined with sedatives, hypnotics, or antiepileptics central nervous system[14].
 Things get more complicated because some medications can change how Ativan processes in the body.
-To name just one example, see how valproate can reduce lorazepam clearance by up to 40% [9].
+To name just one example, see how valproate can reduce lorazepam clearance by up to 40% [8].

 Impact of Other Substances